Arghh/Arghh.github.io/_posts/2015-08-25-C-Is-Wonderful.md

 I would not recommend C++ for a beginner like myself tho.
 I wrote some basic string manipulation [functions](https://github.com/Arghh/code-samples/blob/master/string.cpp) to practice the syntax and to compare it to C#, it was a pain in the ass.

-So I'm gonna definitely stick to C# from now on.
+So I'm going to definitely stick to C# from now on.
 Much more programer-friendly.
-Much more noob friendly.
-Java and C# if you wanna get your hands dirty in OOP.
+Much more noob-friendly.
+Try Java and C# if you wanna get your hands dirty in OOP.

 Meanwhile check out this [great site](http://www.sanfoundry.com/) I found for learn basics about programming languages.
 Fun for beginners and intermediates.